hildebra/mg-tk/README.md

 This section lists a number of typically occurring problems that are usually not addressable by programming/bug fixing.
 Please look here first if an error you encountered is already listed.

+### Known issues

+This is a beta release of MG-TK.
+Some parts of the pipeline will currently not run, because we have not started yet linking in the various databases being used.
+Known DBs missing:
+- LSU/SSU DBs ((needed for miTag approaches, flag -profileRibosome )
+- GTDB, for MAG classification (needed in gene catalog step)
+- all functional annotation databases (needed in gene catalog step or flag -profileFunct )

 ### Setting environmental variables